muazsh/MemoryManager/README.md

 This tool overloads `new` and `delete` operators to keep track of what is allocated and what is freed.

-Once memory leaks detection is triggered the stack gets scanned from bottom to top for each **allocated** pointer looking for a reference to it whether in the stack itself or in a heap pointed by other pointer in the stack.
-Analog when dangling pointers detection is triggered the stack gets scanned from bottom to top for each **deleted** pointer looking for a reference to it whether in the stack itself or in a heap pointed by other pointer in the stack.
+Once memory leaks detection is triggered the stack gets scanned from bottom to top for each **allocated** pointer looking for a reference to it whether in the stack itself or in a heap reachable by other pointer in the stack directly or indirectly.
+Analog when dangling pointers detection is triggered the stack gets scanned from bottom to top for each **deleted** pointer looking for a reference to it whether in the stack itself or in a heap reachable by other pointer in the stack directly or indirectly.

 The tool can distinguish between leaks and indirect pointers (those pointers which have no references in the stack because they are pointers inside some other pointers).